jojozhang00/CompressBERT/README.md

 inductive learning: train on the 1st coulumn train data (5711, 768), test on test set

 ## Reuslts
-The results represent scores that spearman r is stable at and corresponding rough projection dimension (for reference).
+The results represent scores that spearman r is roughly stable at and corresponding projection dimensions (for reference).
 Projection dimension larger than 375 is not considered here.

 Training speed:\